-Have you ever found that applying for a visa is a very stressful and tedious process?
-From missing documents to tiny errors and websites crashing, all leaving you wondering if you will ever get this visa.
-With Atlys, you can complete a Visa application error-free in under 10 minutes.
+Have you ever found that applying for a visa is very stressful and tedious?
+From missing documents to tiny errors and websites crashing, all left you wondering if you will ever get this visa.
+However, with Atlys, you can complete a Tanzania evisa application error-free in under 10 minutes.

 This sounds crazy, right?

 But this is what you can expect from Atlys:

 Still don't believe me?
 Download the Atlys app and start your Tanzania evisa application now.

 Obtaining an e-Visa for Tanzania is simple.
 As long as you meet the visa requirements and follow the steps indicated below for the Tanzania evisa application online, you'll have your eVisa for Tanzania in no time.

 You can complete your visa application online through Atlys.
 It's as easy as downloading the app and scanning your passport's barcode.
 By using the app, you're eliminating any chances of making mistakes when completing your applications.